figuranna/k8s/README.md

     * nslookup *database* **->** shows the database created in the cluster (the IPs match)
 * (*) It doesn't actually searches using only the name, in the resolv.conf file there is a search line where it lists the "extensions".
 If the name is not found then it tries appending the string with these "extensions".
 * You can only look up a service using only its name when it's in the default namespace, otherwise you have to use the fully qualified domain name.

+### Microservices

+Monolith(traditional architecture):
+* An entire system is deployed as a single unit (er.
+Java application would be a single war file)
+    * The war file would probably fufill many business needs. (er.
+For a shopping site it would contain a cart, item, product, inventory, user, accessrules, page, catalog....)
+* These naturally get bigger overtime, so usually a global database is backing these applications
+* There is a high chance that all of the business areas would be able to read and write into the database.